 It is supposed to last about 4 hours, and provide relief for that period of time.
 It probably works best for people who get a dry mouth at night.
 It seems to be a product that some people love and some people hate!
 But definitely worth a try.

-Oramoist is promoted as a natural product.
-The other products from Biotene and Xlear also contain Xylitol, which is a naturally occurring sweetener that is actually beneficial for your teeth!
+ORAMOIST is promoted as a natural product.
+The other products from BIOTENE and XCLEAR also contain Xylitol, which is a naturally occurring sweetener that is actually beneficial for your teeth!